![]() |

 On April 22, 2002, I had a recording session at Symphony Hall in Boston,

-the first of three planned sessions for an album of music featuring my
+the first of three sessions for my CD

 were Deborah DeWolf Emery, piano, and Craig Kridel who played both serpent